heximcz/xs-nfs-storage/README.md

 ## [License MIT](license.txt)

 ## Conclusion
 This script was created on the basis of the XAPI study and does not currently aim to expand further, unless the community or other developers show interest.
-However, I will be happy for a warning about bugs or possible participation in the form of a merge.
+However, I will be happy for a warning about bugs or possible participation in the form of a pull request.

 ## Special thanks
 Thank you very much to [BEST-HOSTING s.r.o.](https://best-hosting.cz) for providing resources for testing.